 Our article on braces for kids has more information on how cases are assessed for Medicaid or the Children's Healthcare Plan (CHIP) treatment eligibility.
 You can also check out our guide to Medicare and Medicaid dental insurance for eligibility information.

 Many adults live their lives with crooked teeth and think nothing of it.
 Unless you have really crooked teeth, severe enough to affect your eating or speech, or it's causing you pain of some kind, there may not be any medical need to fix it.

 But of course, it's natural to be self-conscious about a crooked teeth smile.
 Teeth can become more crooked over time, and it's quite common for adults to fix their crooked teeth later in life for purely cosmetic reasons.

 Do pacifiers make teeth crooked?

 If you have an infant, you may be wondering if thumbsucking or pacifiers cause crooked teeth.
 According to the ADA, thumbsucking is a natural instinct that infants and small children have to calm themselves.
-However, prolonged thumbsucking and pacifier use can cause baby teeth to come in crooked, and further on, permanent teeth as well.
-If your child is still fingersucking or using a pacifier after four years, it’s time to wean them off.
+However, prolonged thumbsucking and pacifier use can cause baby teeth to come in crooked, and further on, permanent teeth as well, resulting in a condition called pacifier teeth.
+If your child is still fingersucking or using a pacifier after four years, it's time to wean them off.

 Types of dental malocclusion